 photo credit: Justin K. Kim

 He is the author or editor of a number of books, including, most recently, Northern Lights: Resurrecting Church in the North of England, with Ross Lockhart, Better than Brunch: Missional Churches in Cascadia (both with Cascade) and Surprised by Jesus Again (Eerdmans).
 His work has appeared in Christianity Today, Theology Today, Books & Culture, Sojourners, and First Things.
 He is the editor of the nine-volume Pastoring for Life series with Baker Academic.
-It will include his own book with Andria Irwin, Following: Embodied Discipleship in a Digital Age.
+It includes his own book with Andria Irwin, Following: Embodied Discipleship in a Digital Age (Baker).

 He was previously senior pastor of Boone United Methodist Church in Boone, North Carolina.
 There he directed eight other pastoral staff members, led a staff of sixteen, and pastored a congregation of 1500 from five worshiping communities.
-He has also served as pastor of a small, 80-person congregation in NC and as interim senior pastor at First Baptist Church in Vancouver, BC.
-Currently, he is preacher to the English speaking congregation at Oakridge Christian Community in Vancouver, BC.
+He has also served as pastor of a small, rural congregation in NC, as interim preacher at First Baptist Vancouver, and as preacher to the English-speaking congregation at Chinese Presbyterian in Vancouver.

-He is married to Jaylynn Warren Byassee, who is senior pastor of North Lonsdale United Church in North Vancouver, BC.
-Together they have three boys, ages 18, 16, and 13, who attend secondary schools in East Vancouver.
-Things break in their house.
+He is married to Jaylynn Warren Byassee, who was, most recently, senior pastor of North Lonsdale United Church in North Vancouver, BC.
+Together they have three boys, ages 19, 18, and 15, and a yellow lab named Charlie.